 Columbia is a somewhat small city located in the state of Illinois.
 With a population of 10,158 people and two constituent neighborhoods, Columbia is the 223rd largest community in Illinois.

-Columbia is a decidedly white-collar city, with fully 85.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Columbia is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Columbia who work in office and administrative support (14.67%), management occupations (12.98%), and sales jobs (11.69%).
+Unlike some cities, Columbia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Columbia are a mix of both white- and blue-collar jobs.
+Overall, Columbia is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Columbia who work in office and administrative support (14.54%), management occupations (13.04%), and sales jobs (11.41%).

 Also of interest is that Columbia has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Columbia is a great place for families with children to consider.
-First of all, many other families with children live here, making Columbia a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Columbia has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Columbia is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Columbia’s overall crime rate is lower than average for the country.

-The population of Columbia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.29% of adults in Columbia have a bachelor's degree or even advanced degree.
+The citizens of Columbia are very well educated compared to the average community in the nation: 37.23% of adults in Columbia have a bachelor's degree or even advanced degree.

 The people who call Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Columbia residents report their race to be White, followed by Asian.
-Important ancestries of people in Columbia include Irish, English, French , and Italian.
+The greatest number of Columbia residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Columbia include Irish, English, French , and Polish.

 The most common language spoken in Columbia is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Greek.